united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 **Now we will take a look at the three different sensors individually.**

-#### Light barrier
+### Light barrier

-With the light barrier it is possible, for example, to record the number of pieces produced.
+With the <light barrier> it is possible, for example, to record the number of pieces produced.
 Also, with a more complicated logic, machine states can be detected directly with a light barrier.
 For the sake of simplicity, this is not explored and applied in our example.

-*3.3 Theird node: Function*
+*Theird node: Function*

 {{< imgproc function Fit "800x150" >}}{{< /imgproc >}}